BurtHarris/PSOC-WEBusb/README.md

 # psoc-WebUSB
-Developing [WebUSB][1] support for Cypress PSoC series microcontrollers
+Developing [WebUSB][1] support for Cypress/Infineon PSoC series microcontrollers

 ## Status

 This project is in its infancy.
-Some research needs to be done to verify it can be done open-source without legal consequences.
+Some research needs to be done to verify it can be done open-source without adverse legal consequences.

 ## Seeking Colaborators